 - You would have no say in who is appointed guardian of your children or their estates if you failed to make a will.
 It will be up to the court to pick from a list of eligible persons.
 Families can get into ugly contests over guardianships that pit them against each other and destroy the family forever after.

 - A court-governed guardianship of the estate remains in effect only until the child turns 18.
 The assets must be distributed to the child at age 18, whether that is what you would have wanted or not.
 We all know that not all 18-year-olds are ready to be in charge of their own financial destiny.
-With a testamentary trust (one set up in your will), you can determine at what age the child receives outright distribution.
+With a testamentary trust (one set up in your will), you can determine at what age the child receives outright distribution, be it 21, 25, 30, or 50.
 You can also specify that distributions made for education are dependent on obtaining certain grades, attendance, remaining drug-free, and the like.

 - The legal and accounting expenses for administering a guardianship for children for any length of time will likely be $10,000 or more.
 If the child is very young when the guardianship begins, the total can run into the $30,000-$35,000 range or more.
 This money will have to be paid out of the guardianship estate, and the child loses the benefit of this large amount of money.